Agustín Canapino: Incidents of death threats from fans

 At the 2023 Acura Grand Prix of Long Beach, Canapino was forced to retire from the race after hitting the turn 5 wall while trying to lap JHR teammate Callum Ilott, following a restart where Ilott had chosen to not pit in order to unlap himself.
 Following the race, fans of Canapino sent abusive messages including death threats towards Ilott on social media, leading to IndyCar releasing a statement condemning the abuse, with JHR waiting until the following Tuesday to release their own statement.

 Following the 2023 Firestone Grand Prix of Monterey, Ilott was again the victim of abuse from Canapino fans after the two drivers had a collision on-track.
 JHR would release a statement, described by Marshall Pruett of RACER.com as a "tepid plea for civility" and "seemingly disinterested."
 In an interview with RACER, JHR co-owner Ricardo Juncos would blame Ilott for not ignoring the threats, leading to Ilott departing the team.

 Following the 2024 Chevrolet Detroit Grand Prix, Canapino's fans would target Théo Pourchaire with death threats following another on-track incident.
 This third such incident lead to condemnations from Pourchaire's Arrow McLaren team, JHR's senior alliance partner.
 Canapino would release a statement on social media in response, denying that any death threats happened, and "liked" posts on social media mocking Pourchaire.
 Arrow McLaren would terminate their technical partnership with Juncos Hollinger Racing on 6 June 2024 effective immediately, citing the social media incidents as the reason; Canapino would later take a "leave of absence" from the team with the ensuing social media fallout and furor, being replaced by Nolan Siegel for the XPEL Grand Prix of Road America; Canapino would return to the team the race after and compete in five more races before leaving the team.

 Personal life

-His father, Alberto Canapino, died on 15 February 2021, from COVID-19.
+Canapino's father, Alberto Canapino, died on 15 February 2021, from COVID-19.
 Alberto was a race car mechanic and preparer.
 Canapino has a younger brother, Matías, who, as of 2023, races in TC Pista.